JodyMurray/PetFriends/README.md

 <br>
 <br>

-Wireframe for add post page:
+Wireframe for the page to create a form:

 ![screenshot](documentation/wireframes/wireframes4.png)
 <br>